Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Introduction

+We explore the ability of large language models (LLMs) to detect cross-document coreference and hierarchy, i.e., detecting when scientific concept mentions across two papers co-refer (e.g., \emph{network embedding} and \emph{neural representation of graphs}), and when one concept mention is a parent/child of another mention (\emph{network embedding} and the parent concept \emph{neural representation learning}).

-We explore the ability of large language models to detect and reason about cross-document coreference and hierarchy relationships, and present a novel method for this challenging setting.
-Given a concept mention in a scientific paper, our approach first automatically generates a concept \emph{definition}: Definitions are generated by retrieving mention-specific literature and synthesizing a concept description that takes into account both global literature information and local context surrounding the mention.
+We present a novel method for this challenging setting.
+Given a concept mention in a paper, our approach first generates a concept \emph{definition} (e.g., \emph{network embedding is a neural representation of graphs...}).
+Definitions are generated by retrieving literature relevant to the mention and synthesizing a concept description that takes into account both global literature information and the local context surrounding the mention.
 We augment original inputs with the definitions, and train LLMs to make use of them for detecting cross-document coreference and hierarchy.
 We further introduce \emph{relational} definitions, which explicitly describe how two concept mentions are related or different.
 To avoid combinatorial explosion when generating relational definitions across all possible pairwise candidates, we create an efficient two-stage re-ranking approach that first generates \emph{singleton} definitions and uses them to score and select candidates for which relational definitions will be computed.

 We train and evaluate our approach on the large and challenging \textsc{SciCo} dataset \cite{cattanscico}, a benchmark for scientific cross-document coreference and hierarchy detection.
-In both fine-tuning (FT) and in-context learning (ICL) settings, our definition-based approach achieves significant improvements in detection accuracy.
-In the FT setting we obtain new state of art results, with singleton and relational definition augmentation leading to large gains in CoNLL F1 over models that don't use definitions, and particularly strong gains in hierarchy detection.
+The examples used above are real cases appearing in \textsc{SciCo}.
+In both fine-tuning (FT) and in-context learning (ICL) settings, our definition-based approach achieves substantial improvements in detection accuracy, particularly on challenging data subsets marked by a high amount of different surface forms and ambiguity.
+These hard cases account for 10–20 percent of the test data.
+In the FT setting, we obtain new state-of-the-art results, with singleton and relational definition augmentation leading to large gains in CoNLL F1 over models that do not use definitions, and particularly strong gains in hierarchy detection.
 In the ICL setting, we evaluate the ability of \texttt{GPT-4o-mini} equipped with the advanced prompt optimizer DSPy \cite{Khattab2023DSPyCD}; we find that when our definition augmentation is added, results substantially increase.